 Removing leftover and dead crickets

 Lastly, remove leftover and dead (uneaten) crickets when you notice that your crested gecko isn’t hunting them anymore and has eaten enough.

 Dead crickets smell bad and can ruin the smell of the entire enclosure.
-Leftover (living) crickets can start eating the plants, crested gecko food, or start to bite your crested gecko.
+Also, leftover (living) crickets can start eating the plants, crested gecko food, or start to bite your crested gecko.